-Redevelopment: Approved the Governor's proposal to eliminate redevelopment agencies (RDA) for expenditure savings of \$1.7 billion.
-Funding for RDAs would continue as necessary to retire outstanding debt.
-In 2011-12, \$1.7 billion in RDA funds would be directed to offset state costs for Trial Courts and Medi-Cal.
-In the out-years, the RDA property tax increment would supplement funding for schools, cities, and counties.
+Redevelopment: The Legislature has not passed the Governor's proposal to eliminate redevelopment agencies (RDA) for expenditure savings of \$1.7 billion.
+Under this proposal funding for RDAs would continue as necessary to retire outstanding debt.
+This proposal provides \$1.7 billion in solutions in the budget year by shifting RDA funds to offset state costs for Trial Courts and Medi-Cal.
+Furthermore, in the out-years, this proposal would provide the RDA property tax increment to supplement funding for schools, cities, and counties.
+This will not occur without the passage of this proposal.

-Local Government: Approved the Governor's proposal to suspend the Williamson Act / Open Space Subvention for two-year savings of \$20 million.
+Local Government: Approved the Governor's proposal to suspend the Williamson Act / Open Space Subvention for a two-year savings of \$20 million.
 Rejected the Governor's proposal to suspend the Brown Act / Open Meeting mandate.

-Natural Resources and Energy: Approved a cut of \$155 million in energy efficiency programs funded by the Gas Consumption Surcharge tax.
+Natural Resources and Energy: Approved a cut of \$155 million in energy efficiency programs funded by the Gas Consumption Surcharge Tax.

 Approved cuts of \$11 million to State Parks and \$10 million to Off-Highway Vehicle Parks.

-Government Efficiency and Employee Compensation: Approved expenditure cuts of about \$700 million in areas such as: employee compensation (\$308 million); employee healthcare (\$80 million); and other state operations related governmental efficiencies (\$250 million).
+Government Efficiency and Employee Compensation: Approved expenditure cuts of about \$700 million in areas such as: employee compensation (\$308 million); employee healthcare (\$80 million); and other state operations-related governmental efficiencies (\$250 million).